-On May 9, 2008, a federal court jury in the Northern District of Texas found that Glycoproducts International, Inc., formerly Glycobiotics International Inc., had committed patent infringement on the Company's U.S. Patent No. 7,157,431.
-The jury found this infringement was willful, and also ruled in favor of the Company on all patent validity issues presented to the jury.
-The jury also found that Glycoproducts International, Inc. had committed trademark infringement related to the Company's Ambrotose[®] trademark.
+On July 9, 2008, Magistrate Judge Jeff Kaplan in the U.S. Districut Court for the Northern District of Texas, Dallas Division, issued a Memorandum Opinion finding that Glycoproducts International Inc. (formerly Glycobiotics) infringed both Company patents at issue in the Glycoproducts case (U.S. Patent No. 6,929,807 and U.S. Patent No. 7,157,431).
+A federal court jury had previously found on May 9, 2008 that Glycoproducts had committed patent infringement on the Company's U.S. Patent No. 7,157,431.
+The jury found this infringement was willful, and also ruled in the Company's favor, on all patent validity issues presented to the jury.
+The jury also found that Glycoproducts had committed trademark infringement related to the Company's Ambrotose® trademark.
+The July 9, 2008 and May 9, 2008 rulings resolve all issues in this case, resulting in the Company winning on all patent and trademark infringement claims brought against Glycoproducts.
+On August 1, 2008, the Company filed a motion seeking to recover its attorneys' fees and court costs and intends to vigorously prosecute such motion.